Turbofan: Efficiency

 Propeller engines are most efficient for low speeds, turbojet engines for high speeds, and turbofan engines between the two.
 Turbofans are the most efficient engines in the range of speeds from about 500 to 1000 km/h, the speed at which most commercial aircraft operate.

 In a turbojet (zero-bypass) engine, the high temperature and high pressure exhaust gas is accelerated when it undergoes expansion through a propelling nozzle and produces all the thrust.
 The compressor absorbs the mechanical power produced by the turbine.
 In a bypass design, extra turbines drive a ducted fan that accelerates air rearward from the front of the engine.
 In a high-bypass design, the ducted fan and nozzle produce most of the thrust.
 Turbofans are closely related to turboprops in principle because both transfer some of the gas turbine's gas power, using extra machinery, to a bypass stream leaving less for the hot nozzle to convert to kinetic energy.
 Turbofans represent an intermediate stage between turbojets, which derive all their thrust from exhaust gases, and turbo-props which derive minimal thrust from exhaust gases (typically 10% or less).
 Extracting shaft power and transferring it to a bypass stream introduces extra losses which are more than made up by the improved propulsive efficiency.
-The turboprop at its best flight speed gives significant fuel savings over a turbojet even though extra machinery, with its own losses (an extra turbine, a gearbox and a propeller), is additional to the turbojet's simple low-loss nozzle.
+The turboprop at its best flight speed gives significant fuel savings over a turbojet even though it has extra machinery (an extra turbine, a gearbox and a propeller), with its own losses, rather than the turbojet's simple low-loss nozzle.